 Recently the Lilly Fund helped support the following student projects:

-- Honors students Meredith Foulke ‘17 and Leah Stauber ’17 and Abbott Scholar Leah Mell ’18 received travel funding to attend the 2018 Association of Writers & Writing Programs Conference in Tampa, Florida.
+Abbott English Honors Scholars Leah Mell ’19 and Isabella Sakelaris ’19 received travel funding to attend the 2019 Association of Writers & Writing Programs Conference in Portland, Oregon.
 AWP holds an annual conference and massive book fair for writers, students, and professors and draws over 12,000 attendees for its enriching lectures, panels, and readings.